khalidlakbuichy/blaSH/README.md

 ### Parsing

-The parsing process in Minishell involves two main stages: lexing and parsing.
+The parsing process in blaSH involves two main stages: lexing and parsing.

 #### 1. Lexer